Pooling information in likelihood-free inference: Pooling different types of posteriors

 Whilst the above analysis has so far focused on combing LFI posteriors built using different summary statistics, the pooled posterior approach is also applicable if we wish to combine summary statistic-based posteriors and posteriors built using general discrepancy measures between the observed and simulated data.
 Recently, several authors have suggested replacing the distance and summary statistics under which LFI is usually implemented with distances based on empirical measures.
 For a review of such methods, we refer to \cite{drovandi2021comparison}.
 The benefit of such methods are that they do not require a choice of summary statistics, however, as documented by \cite{drovandi2021comparison}, such methods may deliver inferences that are not as precise as those obtained under an informative set of summaries.

 Let $\mathcal{D}:\mathcal{Y}^n\times\mathcal{Y}^n\rightarrow\mathbb{R}_+$ denote a discrepancy function used to measure the difference between the observed data $\y$ and data $\z$ simulated under the model $P_\theta^{(n)}$.
+We assume that the observed and synthetic data have the same sample size.
 An ABC-based posterior for $\theta$ under $\mathcal{D}(\y,\z)$ can then be sampled using a number of different algorithms, such as accept/reject ABC or Markov chain Monte Carlo ABC (ABC-MCMC).
 In the experiments that follow we use a tuned version of the ABC-MCMC algorithm, see \cite{sisson2011likelihood} for a review, to obtain samples from the approximate posterior $\widetilde\pi(\theta|\mathcal{D})$.

 Given a posterior based on summaries $S$, $\widetilde\pi(\theta|S)$, and a posterior based on $\mathcal{D}$, $\widetilde\pi(\theta|\mathcal{D})$, we can pool the posteriors via